Applies to: Catalog API

 - Be offered in specific quantities based on location.

-Modifiers are customization choices that can be made to an order line item at the time of purchase.
-There are two types of modifiers: text-based modifiers and list-based modifiers.
-The latter is also referred to as non-text-based modifiers.
+Modifiers allow customization of an order line item at purchase.
+There are two types: text-based and list-based (non-text-based) modifiers.

-An example of text-based modifiers is a text that a buyer selects when buying a T-shirt with custom print.
-As an integral part of the T-shirt, the text-based modifier doesn't have its own price.
-In a Square catalog, it's represented by a CatalogModifierList object that has its modifier_type
+Text-based - An example is custom text a buyer selects for a T-shirt print.
+This modifier is part of the T-shirt and has no separate price.
+In a Square catalog, it is represented by a CatalogModifierList object with its

 Modifier list | Modifier |